mainmatter/ember-simple-auth/README.md

 ### The Session

-Once the library is installed, the session service can be injected wherever needed in the application.
-In order to e.g. display login/logout buttons depending on the current session state, inject the service into the controller or component and query its `isAuthenticated` property in the template:
+Once the library is installed, __the session service can be injected wherever needed in the application__.
+In order to e.g. display login/logout buttons depending on the current session state, inject the service into the respective controller or component and __query its `isAuthenticated` property in the template__:

 ```js
 // app/controllers/application.js